Questions & Answers

 How do we do sessions?

-All my sessions are done by video.
+Session can be done by video or in-person in Bethesda, MD.
 I use a HIPAA-compliant video platform (ie, secure) that you can access via computer, phone or tablet.
 I always recommend wearing headphones that have a little mic included.
 It cuts down on noise and helps keep our sessions just between us.
 If possible, the connection is most stable if you’re using a laptop/desktop hooked up to your home network.
 You can use your phone and cell network, but the connection is a bit more spotty.
 If we have trouble connecting via the primary platform, I do have a couple of backups, and if absolutely necessary, we can fall back to audio-only.

-**For those living in the US, I am only able to provide online therapy for those living in Maryland.
-If you live in one of the other states or territories but really just KNOW in the bottom of your heart and soul that I was destined to be your therapist, let me know – many states are making reciprocity easier than normal.
+**For those living in the US: I am only able to provide online therapy for those living in Maryland, Virginia and Pennsylvania.
+If you live in one of the other states or territories but really just KNOW in the bottom of your heart and soul that I was destined to be your therapist, let me know – some states are making reciprocity easier than others.

 How much will all of this cost?